Cherreads

 "I was aiming for the clothesline," she said between laughs.
 "You got in the way!"

-"You always say that," Arahan muttered, peeling the wet cloth off his leg.
+"You always make excuses," Arahan muttered, peeling the wet cloth off his leg.

 Sabiha rested her cheek on her hand, still smiling.
 "You looked too serious.
 Like a baba coming down from the mountain."